Non-English versions of The Simpsons: By country

+Belgium

+In Belgium, The Simpsons have two different airings.
+One for the Flanders region where it remains in its original English with Dutch subtitles on RTL 4, then TVTWEE, then VIER, then 2BE since 2012, and one for the Wallonia-Brussels region where they air the French dub from France, first on Canal+ Belgium, then RTL-TVI, then Club RTL from 1995 to 2016, then Plug RTL in late 2016, then Tipik from 2020 to early 2023, and Plug RTL again in 2023.
+Seasons 24 to 26 of the French dub were broadcast in Belgium before France.

+On 24 October 2009, VT4 broadcast a one-off dubbed episode of the series dubbed in Flemish Dutch (the series was regularly broadcast in English with Dutch subtitles), Sex, Pies and Idiot Scrapes, under the title De Vlaamse Simpsons (The Flemish Simpsons) as part of the 20th anniversary of the series.
+For the dub, the same voice actors from the movie reprised their roles.

+The series in Walloonia moved from Club RTL to Plug RTL on 1 February 2016, as it attracted low ratings (2% share).
+At the time of the decision, RTL Belgium was negotiating the airing of around 150 old episodes per year.

 China

 In 2006, The Simpsons, along with other shows such as Pokémon, SpongeBob SquarePants and Mickey Mouse cartoons, were banned from being aired during primetime (5:00 to 8:00 PM) in China.
 This was done so that Chinese cartoons, which were having a hard time competing with foreign cartoons, would gain more viewers.
 The government had previously tried several things, such as ordering that networks cut down on the number of foreign animated series being aired in 2000 and in 2004, passed a rule that would ensure that 60 percent of cartoon content came from Chinese studios.
 The move was heavily criticized by Chinese media.
 The Simpsons Movie, however, has been dubbed into Mandarin Chinese and Cantonese.
 The show currently airs in Mandarin with some edits.
 Episodes are typically broadcast 2–3 weeks after its original airdate in the US.

 Hungary

 The Simpsons appeared for the first time in Hungary, and it was dubbed into the Hungarian language on TV3 on September 14, 1998.
 The series was one of the most popular shows on TV3, but this channel closed down on February 21, 2000.
 As a result, Viasat 3 started to broadcast new episodes starting with season 6 from September 29, 2001.
 In January 2008, Viasat 3 was ceased to broadcast The Simpsons, and its sister channel, Viasat 6 (then TV6) started to air reruns.
 In September 2008, Viasat 6 also started to air new episodes.
 On August 30, 2013, Viasat 6 broadcast the season finale of season 24.
 On February 4, 2014, the Hungarian version of Fox launched, and from season 25, Fox broadcasts new episodes of The Simpsons in Hungary on Fridays.
 Currently the episodes are available in Hungarian after two weeks from its original broadcast in the US.